Arcadia-Science/agent-literature-review/README.md

 A virtual laboratory of AI agents designed to facilitate collaborative scientific research discussions and planning.
 This project is a very rough prototype.

+> **Note on Paper Access**: The bioRxiv search functionality is limited and sometimes unstable due to API constraints.
+To address this limitation, a new `/read_folder` command has been added, allowing agents to read and discuss papers from a local folder.
+This provides a more reliable alternative when online searches don't return the desired results.

 ## Overview

 This project creates a terminal-based application that simulates a laboratory environment with multiple AI agents, each with different specialties.
 The lab provides a space for: